When you look people in the eye, you establish rapport. You make an impact. You send a compelling message.

 2. Involve everyone in the conversation

-3. Sustain eye contact long enough to make a connection
+3. Maintain eye contact long enough to make a connection

 How long does it take to make a genuine eye connection?
 According to Toastmasters, a global organization dedicated to developing public speaking and leadership skills, it takes no more than five seconds to establish proper contact.
 Five seconds is usually the time it takes to finish a thought, so there’s minimal risk of losing your focus if you follow this tip.
 Also, five seconds of sustained eye contact can slow down your speaking rate.